et0and/portfolio-redux/content/pages/about.md

 <div class="insightgreen">

-<small>This website has been designed to minimise the energy consumption and CO2 emissions that result from navigating the Internet.
+<small>🌳 This website has been designed to minimise the energy consumption and CO2 emissions that result from navigating the Internet.
 [To learn more about this click here](https://www.websitecarbon.com/website/tom-so/ "Website Carbon Calculator for tom.so").
 Technical information about this site can be found [on this dedicated page](/siteinfo "some information on how this site has been built").</small>

 </div>